Towards Maturity supports those who are responsible for delivering effective learning in the workplace, at whatever stage of your journey.

 To find out how you compare with your peers, go to our Benchmark Centre and complete your benchmark today.

-You can benchmark at any time, you are brand new to e-learning it helps you create a baseline but we also have tips for getting started
+You can benchmark at any time; if you are brand new to e-learning it helps you create a baseline, but we also have tips for getting started.

 6 strands of activities

 What types of activities are included?

 Mature organisations are more likely to align learning to business strategy, ensure that programmes are relevant to both business and individual requirements

 Regardless of sector or size of implementation, mature implementations formulate a range of strategies to help define need.

 Mature organisations are likely to have a greater focus on understanding the context of the learner, their motivations and environment

 Understanding the learner context requires a fresh look on learner motivation, opportunities for informal learning, work life balance and opportunities to use new technologies for learning

 What are the work environment factors that might influence success?
 What needs to be changed?
 How to go about it?